Insecticides For Swimming Pools & Where To Buy

 Waterboatman and Backswimmer

-There are two main types of Waterbugs that you can get in your pool: Water Boatmen and Backswimmers.
+There are two main types of Waterbugs that you can get in your pool: Water Boatman and Backswimmers.
 They look a lot alike because they are both from the Hemiptera classification of insects.

-• Water boatmen are oval-shaped bugs that are half an inch long and are usually brown or brownish with a tinge of green.
+• Water Boatman are oval-shaped bugs that are half of an inch long and are usually brown or brownish with a tinge of green.

-• Water boatmen also have wings which they use to fly around.
+• Water Boatman also have wings which they use to fly around.
 They don’t bite and like to eat mosquitoes and algae.

-• Backswimmers have a similar body type to Water boatmen but are lighter in color, have longer legs, and swim upside down on their backs.
+• Backswimmers have a similar body type of Water boatman but are lighter in color, have longer legs, and swim upside down on their backs.

-• Unlike Water Boatman, the Backswimmer will bite if you get too close.
+• Unlike Water Boatman, the Backswimmer will bite if you get to close.
 The pain level is on par with a mosquito bite or bee sting.

 • Backswimmers often are a by-product of having Water Boatman because they are predators of Water Boatman bugs.